• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Ying Yang Rice is a popular lunch food at Hong Kong cafes because the two contrasting flavors complement each other so well.
 You can get the best of both worlds!
 The white sauce is very mild with a sweet seafood flavor from the shrimp and it has a soft texture due to the egg whites.
 The tomato sauce is sweet and sour with a nice fragrance from the marinated chicken.
 There are 3 different steps to make the Ying Yang Rice: egg fried rice, white sauce, and tomato sauce.
-Takes a little bit of patience but its so worth!
+Serve with an authentic hot and sour soup to open up your appetite!

 YING YANG RICE SERVED AT HONG KONG CAFÉS